 “The heart is deceitful above all things, and desperately sick; who can understand it?”
 Jeremiah 17:9

-The Repealed Doctrine of Polygamy
+The Repealed Doctrine of Mormon Polygamy

-What’s not so well known is that they still believe polygyny (or plural marriage) occurs in heaven.
+But a surprising fact is that they still believe polygyny (or plural marriage) occurs in heaven.
 And it is still in the official LDS book of Doctrine and Covenants (see D&C 132)

 While mainstream Latter Day Saints teach monogamy, a number of LDS splinter groups practice polygyny -and this lesson -together with the doctrine of heavenly polygyny- is all the justification they need for it.